-Preferred Provider maximum - For a Self Only enrollment, your out-of-pocket maximum for your deductible, and for eligible coinsurance and copayment amounts, is \$5,000 when you use Preferred providers.
-For a Self Plus One or Self and Family enrollment, your out-of-pocket maximum for these types of expenses is \$10,000 for Preferred provider services.
-Only eligible expenses for Preferred provider services count toward these limits.
+Preferred Provider maximum - For a Self Only enrollment, your out-of-pocket maximum for your deductible, eligible coinsurance and copayment amounts is \$6,000 when you use Preferred providers.
+For a Self Plus One or Self and Family enrollment, your out-of-pocket maximum for these types of expenses is \$12,000 for Preferred provider services.
+Only eligible expenses for Preferred provider services, and the cost-shares associated with care from Non-participating providers under the NSA, see information earlier in this section, count toward these limits.

-Non-preferred Provider maximum - For a Self Only enrollment, your out-of-pocket maximum for your deductible, and for eligible coinsurance and copayment amounts, is \$7,000 when you use Non-preferred providers.
-For a Self Plus One or Self and Family enrollment, your out-of-pocket maximum for these types of expenses is \$14,000 for Non-preferred provider services.
+Non-preferred Provider maximum - For a Self Only enrollment, your out-of-pocket maximum for your deductible, eligible coinsurance and copayment amounts is \$8,000 when you use Non-preferred providers.
+For a Self Plus One or Self and Family enrollment, your out-of-pocket maximum for these types of expenses is \$16,000 for Non-preferred provider services.
 For either enrollment type, eligible expenses for the services of Preferred providers also count toward these limits.